Franklin Global, LLC

 For ten years Franklin served on the Board of Directors of the West Africa Research Center, based in Dakar.
 He served on and chaired the Maryland Commission on African American History and Culture, during which he was a member of the team which built the $3 million expansion of the Banneker-Douglass Museum in Annapolis, Maryland and the $30 million Reginald Lewis Maryland Museum of African American History and Culture in Baltimore, Maryland.
 Franklin also served on the Board of Governors of the Joint Center for Political and Economic Studies, a think tank.
 He edited “My Life and an Era: The Autobiography of Buck Colbert Franklin,” with his father, John Hope Franklin.
 He has lectured for the U.S. Department of State at the State Department, to its visitors to the US, and at universities and museums in Brazil and France, as well as virtually around the world.

 Since his retirement from the Smithsonian in 2019, John Franklin established Franklin Global LLC, to continue to lecture on cultural issues and consult with cultural and educational institutions.
 He currently serves on the French President’s Advisory Commission for the Foundation for the Memory of Slavery and the Slave Trade.
 He works closely with UNESCO’s Slave Route Project, developing conferences on the contemporary impact of slavery.
 For the past several years, he has focused on the legacy of slavery at American universities and advising Davidson’s College’s Race and Slavery at Davidson Commission.
-He is engaged in preparations in Tulsa, Oklahoma on facets of the commemoration of the 1921 Tulsa Race Massacre, which his grandfather survived.
+John developed and taught a course on Tulsa for Duke University's Samuel Dubois Cook Center on Social Equity.
+Franklin has been engaged with universities and organizations in Tulsa in preparation for and in the after math of the centennial of the 1921 Race Massacre.
+He taught a class on Forced Migrations at Oklahoma State University - Tulsa.
+At the University of Tulsa he gave the 22nd Buck Colbert Franklin Memorial Civil Right Lecture in October of 2022.
+In 2023, Franklin was elected to the Board of Trustees of the University of Tulsa

 Karen Roberts Franklin